 What is the local economic impact?

-- 10 percent will be sourced from Indiana.
+- 10 percent was sourced from Indiana.

 Facility for Rare Isotopte Beams (FRIB) Power

 - The FRIB requires a reliable 18-20 megawatt power source on a limited timeline.

 - A new switch-house provides an interface point for connecting the FRIB, T.B.
 Simon Power Plant, new substation, the PV arrays and the campus.